editazhu/ray-tracing-gems-cn/README.md

 光线跟踪精粹（暂定名）

 - [x] @vinjn Table of Contents
-- [ ] Preface
+- [ ] @renyuhuiharrison Preface
 - [ ] Foreword by Turner Whitted and Martin Stich
-- [ ] Contributors
+- [ ] @renyuhuiharrison Contributors
 - [ ] Notation

 PART 1: RAY TRACING BASICS, editor: Chris Wyman
 =
 - [x] @RainVector 1.
 Ray Tracing Terminology, by Eric Haines and Peter Shirley
-- [ ] 2.
+- [x] @YanFeiGao 2.
 What is a Ray? by Peter Shirley, Ingo Wald, Tomas Akenine-Möller, and Eric Haines
 - [ ] 3.
 Introduction to DirectX Raytracing, by Chris Wyman and Adam Marrs
 - [ ] 4.
 A Planetarium Dome Master Camera, by John E. Stone
 - [ ] 5.
 Computing Minima and Maxima of Subarrays, by Ingo Wald